WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Polycarbonate Lean-To Greenhouse

 Another common design is the lean-to, appearing like it has been sliced in half.
-A lean-to greenhouse is attached or built against the wall of an existing building.
-Unlike a freestanding unit, it only has one slanted roof and shares a wall with another structure.
+Consider the BillyOh Polycarbonate Lean-To Greenhouse as an example.
+It’s either attached or built against the wall of an existing building.
+Unlike a freestanding unit, it has only one slanted roof and shares a wall with another structure.

-Hoop metal greenhouses, in contrast, are non-engineered structures and are often DIY made.
-Instead of glass, they are equipped with rigid plastic stretched over the top.
+Hoop metal greenhouses, in contrast, are non-engineered structures and are often DIY-made.
+Instead of glass, they have rigid plastic stretched over the top.
 Since they don’t require permanent foundations, they are easy to move around.
 Hoop houses can be small or large, with a bigger option usually referred to as a high tunnel.

 BillyOh Harvester Walk-In Aluminium Polycarbonate Greenhouse